The game that can be played by everyone across sexes, ages,

 – – –

-The person throwing at the goal can run back and become goalkeeper, or swap with a substitution player who must then become goalkeeper.
+**Substitution: The person throwing at the goal can swap with a substitution player who become defence player or goalkeeper.
 (In this case, the substitution player is allowed to stand next to the goal ready to step in when the thrower exits the pitch at the centre line.)
 Remember.
 There are no fixed line-up roles.

 Quote from a street-handball event in Denmark, “We were counting goals up to around 3 and it seemed that the Instructor and later the players forgot to keep track of the score, but the match continued, and the kids enjoyed it and had fun.
 Finally, prizes were awarded by way of a draw.”